Firebrand/css-to-scss/README.md

 # CSS-to-SCSS

-Convert plain CSS into SCSS!
-Can also be used to tidy up your SCSS
+Convert plain css into scss!
+Can also be used to tidy up your scss.

 ## Installation